-The investments of the RRS are reported at fair value as determined by the RRS's custodian, State Street Corporation.
+The investments of the RRS are reported at fair value as determined by the RRS's Custodian.
 The fair value is based on either quotations obtained from national security exchanges or on the basis of quotations provided by a pricing service, which uses information with respect to transactions on bonds, quotations from bond dealers, market transactions in comparable securities and various relationships between securities.